Egorikhin/angular/aio/content/guide/upgrade.md

 For one thing, TypeScript is a superset of ES2015.
 Any app that has previously been written in ES5 - like the PhoneCat example has - can with TypeScript start incorporating all of the JavaScript features that are new to ES2015.
-These include things like `let`s and `const`s, arrow functions, default function parameters, and destructuring assignments.
+These include things like `let`s and `let`s, arrow functions, default function parameters, and destructuring assignments.

 Another thing you can do is start adding *type safety* to your code.
 This has